giovannipogg/computational_intelligence/connect4/README.md

 ### Connect4 with capped Minimax and Montecarlo playouts

-Plays in terminal from folder.
+## Easier played than done... no wait...

-Having numba installed is highly reccomendable but not necessary once the @njit decorators are removed from the `connect.py` and `minimax.py` files.
+Reccomended: having numba installed.
+Not necessary without the @njit decorators in the `connect.py` and `minimax.py` files.

 Does not implement a settings loop so to change difficulty go to minimax and change: